A Carleman-based numerical method for quasilinear elliptic equations with over-determined boundary data and applications: Acknowledgement

 \section{Acknowledgement}

-The works of TTL and LHN were supported by US Army Research Laboratory and US Army Research Office grant W911NF-19-1-0044.
+The works of TTL and LHN were supported by US Army Research Laboratory and US Army Research Office grant W911NF-19-1-0044 and , in part, by funds provided by the Faculty Research Grant program at UNC Charlotte, Fund No. 111272.
 The work of HT is supported in part by NSF CAREER grant DMS-1843320 and a Simons fellowship.